Popaulol/Py-OLC-3DGameEngine/README.md

 down| move down the y axis
 left| move along the absolute x axis (negative) right| move along the absolute x axis (positive)

+## Contributing
+If you want to/already have fixed a bug, implemented a feature or do some refactoring feel free to open a PR or Issue.

+But Please install [black](https://github.com/psf/black) and run [format.sh](https://github.com/Popaulol/Py-OLC-3DGameEngine/blob/master/format.sh) before every commit, or atleast have the last commit of the PR be running it.